Skip to main content

 Osteotomy surgery to correct Madelung’s deformity

-Natasha was able to meet with CHOP pediatric orthopaedic surgeon Apurva Shah, MD, MBA, an expert in pediatric hand and upper extremity surgery, at the CHOP Specialty Care Center at Virtua, a CHOP satellite location close to her home.
+Natasha was able to meet with CHOP pediatric orthopedic surgeon Apurva Shah, MD, MBA, an expert in pediatric hand and upper extremity surgery, at the CHOP Specialty Care Center at Virtua, a CHOP satellite location close to her home.
 After performing additional X-rays, Dr. Shah diagnosed Natasha with Madelung's deformity, a rare genetic condition that causes premature closure or defective development of the ulnar portion of the distal radius (wrist) growth plate.
 Madelung’s deformity results in an increased tilt and shortening of the radius which can cause progressive wrist pain and deformity in children and adolescents.

 “Dr. Shah said it wasn’t going to get better,” recalls Natasha’s mother.
 “It would just become more painful.”